Quantum3-Labs/storm-genius/README.md

 We use the Chatgpt LLM that is integrated into Galadriel to interact with the lending contract to fetch the borrower’s loan-related background.
 Based on the fetched data, the on-chain Chatgpt LLM provides a credibility assessment and assigns a financial score (0 to 5).
 This score and assessment help the lender make informed lending decisions.

+#### Please refer to this branch for the code: https://github.com/Quantum3-Labs/storm-genius/tree/vfGaladriel

 #### 2. Social Score Assessment via mbd (https://www.mbd.xyz/)

 #### mbd offers composable and simple-to-use AI models: Fetches social scores based on interactions on social media platforms like Farcaster or Twitter.